 People mistakenly think that there is an earthly organization that is the one true church as if a collection of people, church structures, and "authority" designates that it is the "one true church" on earth.
-But, this is a wrong assumtion.
+But, this is a wrong assumption.
 The true church is not an earthly organization.
 It is not a series of buildings and ceremonies rooted in ancient tradition.
 Instead, the church is the body of true believers.
-The true church consists of those who are regenerate; that is, it consists of those who are "the called" the true Christians.
+The true church consists of those who are regenerate; that is, it consists of those who are "the called," the true Christians.

 - Rom.
 1:6, "among whom you also are the called (klaytos) of Jesus Christ."